 The first priority for your cash gift or stimulus check is things like food, medicines, rent, and utilities.
 Anything that keeps you fed and housed.
 If that’s as far as your check goes, that’s okay.
 You’re making a good choice to prioritize and cover your basic needs.
 And if you haven’t already, now’s a good time to build your lean budget.

 “Savings – because I don’t believe all this is over yet.” – Joan

 “Funded emergency fund” – Jason

 Once you’ve taken care of your urgent needs and bills, take a look at your emergency fund.
 Replenish it if it’s been depleted.
 And you can also consider beefing it up depending on your situation and outlook.
 For example, a few reasons you might want a larger emergency fund could include: high cost of living in your area, higher number of people in your household, irregular or unstable income, medical needs.
-Even when the economy is booming, an emergency fund can help you weather financial storms; and in a recession, it’s more likely that you’ll tap into your emergency savings at some point if you haven’t already, so putting your stimulus check here would be a wise move.
+Even when the economy is booming, an emergency fund can help you weather financial storms; and in a recession, it’s more likely that you’ll tap into your emergency savings at some point if you haven’t already, so putting your windfall here would be a wise move.